nadiamariduena/python-intro-2024-privat/z_PYgame/spaceship_game/RE_game-CODE_05.md

 ###   When you run the code, pressing the 1 key will move the player to the right,

 - - 🔴 **but it might continue moving uncontrollably.**

+- - -  That’s because we haven’t added logic to stop the movement or handle other directions yet.
+You’ll need to add more key checks to handle stopping or changing directions.